 The 11th Doctoral Consortium in conjunction with the AIME 2023 conference will provide an opportunity for PhD students to present their research plans or their preliminary work in an informal and supportive atmosphere.
 The PhD students will be able to discuss their plans, preliminary results (optional), and the specific problems they are encountering.
 They will get feedback and advice from the Academic Panel including a number of prominent academic researchers with substantial experience in the field who will actively give constructive feedback and advice and contribute to the discussions.

 The Doctoral Consortium will host the presentations by at most 6 PhD students who will be selected by the Doctoral Consortium chair.
+It will also include a short intensive tutorial on structuring a research paper (and the corresponding work) on different topics and with different perspectives (theoretical, methodological, experimental, application-oriented), and will be concluded with a general discussion and evaluation.

 Unlike other conference submissions, a Doctoral Consortium submission pertains specifically to the PhD thesis as a whole or part thereof (thereafter both will be termed the research work).
 Submissions should describe (in 2000-2500 words, approx. 4-5 pages) a research plan on a topic related to AI in medicine and include the following elements: